anishajayadevan/anishajayadevan/content/research/_index.md

 **Understanding species richness patterns in the Western Ghats of India**

 For many taxa like trees and frogs, there is a monotonic increase in species richness from the north to south of the Western Ghats biodiversity hotspot.
 Why is this?
-Along with Dr. Kartik Shanker from the Indian Institute of Sciences, I simulated how species ranges interact with temperature and boundaries (such as the coast line or the edge of a habitat) to influence species richness patterns in the Western Ghats.
+Along with Dr. Kartik Shanker from the Indian Institute of Science, I simulated how species ranges interact with temperature and boundaries (such as the coast line or the edge of a habitat) to influence species richness patterns in the Western Ghats.

 I presented a poster on this work at the International Biogeography Society meeting in Bangalore, India, in Sep 2017.